snytkine/bind-di/README.md

 unannotated componets is not a good one.

 ###TODOS
+- Update signature for Component and Inject function to allow component name to be StringOrSymbol instead of just string and also update the check for type === string to IsStringOrSymbol and also throw error when empty string is used as component name or in named injection.

 - Don't allow @Inject on whole class.
 Instead add function to check for possible constructor dependencies when adding @Component decorator This will simplify @Inject function and will reduce noise because